Portfolio-CMR/Self-stats-analytics-visualizer/README.md

 ## Features 🌟

-- **Custom Data Processing**: Import and analyze your personal Google Analytics data from Google Takeout.
+- **Automated Data Processing**: Import and analyze your personal Google Analytics data from Google Takeout.
 - **Interactive Visualizations**: Engage with your data through beautifully designed graphs and interactive charts.
 - **Insight Discovery**: Discover trends, patterns, and more from your personal usage data.
 - **User-Friendly Interface**: Easy setup and intuitive controls make your data exploration enjoyable and straightforward.